Joseph Thurman Pearson Jr.: Exhibitions, awards and honors

 Pearson exhibited regularly at PAFA from 1904 to 1917, and sporadically thereafter.
 A Group of Geese was awarded PAFA's 1910 Fellowship Prize; Landscape was awarded its 1911 Jennie Sesnan Medal; On the Valley was awarded its 1916 Temple Gold Medal along with its $1,000 Edward T. Stotesbury Prize; and The Twins: Virginia and Jane was awarded its 1917 Beck Gold Medal.

 He exhibited regularly at the National Academy of Design from 1907 to 1918.
 A Group of Geese was awarded NAD's 1911 2nd Hallgarten Prize; Landscape was awarded its 1915 George Inness Gold Medal; and Spring was awarded its 1918 Saltus Medal for Merit.

 The Carnegie Institute in Pittsburgh awarded him a 1911 Honorable Mention (4th place) for Ducks in a Marsh.
 The Art Institute of Chicago awarded him its 1915 Norman Wait Harris Silver Medal (and $500 prize) for In the Gloaming; and its 1918 Potter Palmer Award (and $1,000 prize) for The Twins: Virginia and Jane.
 The Philadelphia Water Color Club awarded him its 1933 Joseph Pennell Medal.

 Pearson's October was awarded a bronze medal at the 1910 Exposición Internacional del Centenario in Buenos Aires; Ducks in a Marsh and Fox and Geese were awarded a gold medal at the 1915 Panama–Pacific International Exposition in San Francisco; and The Twins: Virginia and Jane was awarded a gold medal at the 1926 Sesquicentennial Exposition in Philadelphia.

 The St. Botolph Club of Boston hosted an April 1912 joint exhibition of paintings by Pearson and animalier sculptures by Albert Laessle.
 The Woodmere Art Museum, in Chestnut Hill, Philadelphia, reunited the pair 31 years later, for a 1943 joint exhibition.
 Milch Galleries in New York City hosted a 1921 group exhibition of paintings by Daniel Garber, William Langson Lathrop, Robert Spencer and Pearson.
 The Corcoran Gallery of Art in Washington, D.C. hosted a one-man exhibition of Pearson's drawings in 1937.

-Pearson was elected an Associate of the National Academy of Design in 1913, and an Academician in 1919.
+Pearson was elected an Associate member of the National Academy of Design in 1913, and an Academician in 1919.